picosh/official-blog/patch-requests-ep1.md

 sense to review code inside your local development environment, IDE, etc.

 Further, self-hosted solutions that mimic a pull request require a lot of infrastructure in order to manage it.
-For example, before an external user who wants to contribute to a repo, they first need to create an account and then login.
+A database, a web site connected to git, admin management, and services to manage it all.
+Another big point of friction: before an external user submits a code change, they first need to create an account and then login.
 This adds quite a bit of friction for a self-hosted solution, not only for an external contributor, but also for the code owner who has to provision the infra.
+Often times they also have to fork the repo within the code forge before submitting a PR.
+That seem silly.

 # Introducing Patch Requests (PR)